dtaylor00/3560-Project-Spring2021/README.md

 The link to the repo is: https://github.com/hi-names-nat/3560-Project-Spring2021

 What language are we leaning toward?
-We will be using C# for this project.
+- We will be using C# for this project.
 What would be an editor?
 Do we need an IDE?
-Visual Studio and Unity, Yes
+- Visual Studio and Unity, Yes
 What is the version control software (Git, Mercurial, or SVN)?
-Git
 Are we using framework or library?
 If yes, what is it?
 Any tool for documentation?
+- We are currently not using tools for documentation.
+We are using XML comments.
 Should there be a build system?
 Gradle, ant, npm etc?
-We will be using Unity's inbuilt build system to build and run our project.
+- We will be using Unity's inbuilt build system to build and run our project.